By Holly Reisem Hanna

 There are many paths to the work at home lifestyle — from joining a direct sales company, to telecommuting for a large corporation or even starting your own business.
 And while I can offer advice on polishing your resume, how to prepare for a job interview, or tips for finding the right products to sell from home — the biggest challenge for most women is finding legitimate work at home jobs postings.

-To help you with the most difficult part of your job search, here are 19 reputable resources where you can find legitimate work at home job postings.
+To help you with the most difficult part of your job search, here are some reputable resources and places to find legitimate work at home jobs.

 - WAH Job Page